The NIH Almanac

 The Office of the Scientific Director (OSD) supports basic and clinical research within the Division of Intramural Research (DIR) that is carried out by over 150 researchers (investigators, staff scientists and clinicians, and scientific support staff) in various research disciplines.
 The NEI intramural program also provides training for about 120 fellows and students.
-In addition, the OSD oversees several shared resources that include a genetic engineering facility, histopathology services, a biological imaging core, a visual function core, as well as veterinary services.
+In addition, the OSD oversees several shared core facilities that provide intellectual and technical support in genetic engineering, histopathology, biological imaging, visual function, and flow cytometry.

 Examples of research carried in DIR include:

 - CNS reward circuits that control behavior

 - structure and function of genes and proteins with key roles in normal, aging and diseased eye